 Book online at your convenience using the link on our home page or phone us at Coastal Osteopathy on

 5562 2556.
 Your also welcome to email us at if you'd like to ask if Osteopathy may benefit you.
-We ask that you notify us within 24 hours if you need to change your appointment as a cancellation fee of $50 applies.
+We ask that you notify us within 24 hours if you need to change your appointment as a cancellation fee applies.

 How long are consultations?

 We allow 40 minutes for your initial consult.
 It takes time get a clear picture of your health.
 Subsequent consults are closer to 30 minutes.

 How many treatments will I need?